ChrisWiegman/chriswiegman.com/content/posts/2012-04-30-add-a-new-image-size-to-wordpress.md

 ## 4.)
 Update your existing images.

 This is a big one.
 You will need to update all your existing images if you want this to work.
-Fortunately there is a good plug-in for this. <a href="http://wordpress.org/extend/plugins/regenerate-thumbnails/" target="_blank" rel="noreferrer noopener">Regenerate Thumbnails</a> will automatically take care of updating every single image in your media library automatically so you won’t have to worry about doing it yourself (this is especially handy if you’re changing themes).
+Fortunately there is a good plug-in for this.
+[Regenerate Thumbnails](http://wordpress.org/extend/plugins/regenerate-thumbnails/) will automatically take care of updating every single image in your media library automatically so you won’t have to worry about doing it yourself (this is especially handy if you’re changing themes).